virialvill/all-the-news-react/README.md

 export default Story;
 ```

-Note: this div takes a class of entry so we can use the CSS from the non-react version of this project.

 We will render multiple story components from Stories.js with a key set to the story's index.